weaveworks-liquidmetal/site/docs/community/support.md

 ## Github

-We track all help tickets as issues in Github.
+We track all help tickets as discussions in Github.

 :::tip
-Before you open a new ticket, search existing issues.
+Before you open a new discussion, search existing discussions.
 Someone may have already asked the same thing and maybe even discovered the answer :crossed_fingers:.
 :::